webida/webida-restful-api/docs/WfsApi.md

 var srcPath = "srcPath_example"; // String | source data path of some operations, with have heading /

 var opts = {
-  'ensurePath': false, // Boolean | Create a directory if wfsPath denotes unexisting path.
-Unlike 'ensure' parameter, this flag creates entire path as a directory.
-If there's a existing file in the path, this flag will not work and the operation will return error.
-While copying or moving, 'ensure' option can make same operation to have 2 possible results, depending on the existence of wfsPath. (e.g. Moving to some/path from some/source with ensure canm create some/source or some/path/source.
-With ensurePath option, the result can be fixed to some/path/source) If client does now know the actual directory structure or has false directory structure cache, that ambiguity can be a really painful bug.
+  'noOverwrite': false // Boolean | does not overwrites any existing file while copying or moving 'followSymbolicLinks': false, // Boolean | dereference symlinks in source.
-  'removeExisting': false // Boolean | remove any existing file/dir before writing.
+  'preserveTimestamps': false // Boolean | keep mtime/atime of source file(s) in destination.
-  'followSymbolicLinks': false, // Boolean | dereference symlinks or not 'preserveTimestamps': false // Boolean | to change default behavior, keep mtime/atime of source files in destination };
+};

 var callback = function(error, data, response) {